misingnoglic/ibd.la/README.md

 TODO: Make a docker image to run this app.
 For now, here's the instructions to install:

 - Clone the repo from GitHub.
-- Install npm on your device
+- Install npm on your device (see https://changelog.com/posts/install-node-js-with-homebrew-on-os-x for example)
 - Run `npm i` to install all the dependencies.

 ## Running the App